pervoj/website-legacy/src/content/blog/2022-02-04-blog-was-started.md

 I decided to create this blog to write about what's going on in my projects and other things that I think are worth writing about.

-Whole blog is based on [Jekyll](https://jekyllrb.com/) and uses my own theme.
-In the nearest future I am also going to start my own wiki and redesign my home page to make everything look the same.
-Everything will be based on Jekyll.

 ---

 ## Page theme sample